Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Systemd.md

 systemctl stop httpd.service
 ```
 ### Checking the Status of a Service

-The status of a service shows its current state and if it is active or not.
-Some common service statuses include:

 | Status | Description |
 | --- | --- |